 Yes.
 As a condition of their consent, the rental provider may require that the modification be completed by a suitably qualified person (for example, a licensed electrician).

-The rental provider can also ask the renter to pay additional bond money to cover the cost of reversing the modification in certain circumstances.
+The rental provider can also ask the renter to pay additional bond money to cover the cost of reversing the modification in certain circumstances where it would be proportionate and reasonable.

 Do renters need to reverse the modifications made to the property?